mickaphd/SimpleCookie/README.md

 #### Lightweight Design
 SimpleCookie operates without any background scripts or unnecessary components, ensuring smooth and efficient performance.
 It's minimalist to the extreme!
 #### Firefox API Integration
 Firefox's APIs are used to display and delete cookies.
-The extension requires permissions for "cookies" and "<all_urls>" (needed to support the unique ordering scheme that consolidates subdomains under a single main domain).
+The extension requires permissions for "cookies" and "<all_urls>" (needed to support the unique ordering scheme that consolidates subdomains under a single main domain, until I find another way to do it!).